 The OCP references the Transportation Master Plan, adopted in 2014, and the transportation hierarchy contained within.
-Generally, policies are framed to consider the needs of pedestrians, bicyclists, public transit and the movement of goods - in that order - before considering the needs of private automobile users.
-This means that, in planning for Pitt Meadows's transportation system, sustainable transportation options will be prioritized over general-purpose transportation.
-This transportation hierarchy, however, may not be suitable in certain parts of the community, such as in rural/agricultural areas and on truck routes, where goods movement is a priority to support the local economy.
+Generally, policies are framed to consider the needs of pedestrians, cyclists, public transit and the movement of goods - in that order - before considering the needs of private automobile users.
+This means that, in planning for Pitt Meadows transportation system, sustainable transportation options will be prioritized over general-purpose transportation.
+However, this transportation hierarchy may not be suitable in certain parts of the community, such as in rural/agricultural areas and on truck routes, where goods movement is a priority to support the local economy.